Ryan King is a Principal Engineer at Color Genomics. Previously Ryan was leading infra at Twitter and Chan Zuckerberg Initiative.

 “Around the time where we had about 40 or 50 developers all working in the same repo, we would regularly have cases where two developers would make changes to overlapping parts of code concurrently.
 Their PRs would get separately tested and reviewed, and then they'd both get merged and cause a conflict.”

 “Merge conflicts happened around 40 or 50 developers for us.
-We did some work to kind of get by without Aviator, but I probably would have taken it at 50 developers in the same repo.
-Literally the day I was like going to start announcing it, we had three conflicts on the same day, where people had merged these problems.
-It became much easier for me to explain why we need this merge queuing software.”
+We did some work to kind of get by without Aviator, but literally the day I was going to start saying that we needed a merge queue tool, we had three conflicts where people had merged these problems.
+It became clear why we need this merge queuing software.”

 The team realized that more developers meant additional merge conflicts down the line.
 And while they could patch together a solution to handle PR conflicts, it wasn’t enough to get by.